Why would you want to make your own chocolate icing? Because

 - 100 g chocolate (cooking or dark one)

 - 50 g margarine or shortening

 Break the chocolate and the margarine/shortening into a small cooking pot and melt over a medium-low heat.
-You can do this by placing the pot straight on a cooker plate, or in a steam bath, as seen in the photos below:
+You can do this by placing the pot straight on a cooker plate, or in a steam bath.

 Put aside to let cool a little.

 Depending on the cake or pastry you want to coat, pour or spoon the icing over the top and smooth to achieve a nice finish.

 In some cases, the recipe will call for dipping the individual cakes or cookies in the warm chocolate mixture.

 And here is what the end result may look like:

 What is your experience with chocolate icing and how do you make it?